krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 # [Java][Profiling][Work in progress] Async-profiler manual by use cases

-This blog post contains examples of Async-profiler usages that I have found useful in my job.
+This blog post contains examples of async-profiler usages that I have found useful in my job.
 Some content of this post is copy-pasted from previous entries, I just wanted to avoid unnecessary jumps between articles.

 The goal of that post is to give examples.
-It's not a replacement for project README.
-If you haven't read it, simply do it.
+It's not a replacement for the project [README](https://github.com/jvm-profiling-tools/async-profiler#readme){:target="_blank"} or the [wiki](https://github.com/jvm-profiling-tools/async-profiler/wiki){:target="_blank"}.
+I advice you to read both if you haven't already.

-All the examples that you are going to see here are synthetic reproductions of real world problems that I solved during my career.
+All the examples that you are going to see here are synthetic reproductions of real-world problems that I solved during my career.
 Even if some example looks like "it's too stupid to happen anywhere", well, it isn't.